breatheco-de/content/src/content/how-to/how-to-update-python-on-windows.md

 ![How to update Python on Windows](https://i.imgur.com/YkEZaRM.jpeg)

+You can check the following article about [how to update python version](https://4geeks.com/how-to/how-to-update-python-version) to learn how to update python on different operative systems.

 To learn more about python and what you can do with this language you can check the blog at [4Geeks](https://4geeks.com).
 Hope you enjoyed the reading and keep on the Geeks side!